ryabalta/ryabalta/README.md

 ## About Me

-I'm a Computer Science student currently focused on improving my programming skills and building projects that help me learn by doing.
+I'm a second year Computer Science student currently focused on improving my programming skills and building projects that help me learn by doing.

-I enjoy exploring different areas of technology, from software development and AI to cybersecurity and systems programming.
+I enjoy exploring different areas of technology, from software development to AI and cybersecurity.

 ---